-The respondent did not know what they were doing there or what happened to them.
+The respondent stated that he did not know what they were doing there or what happened to them.

 Having endured sub-zero temperatures and two pushbacks, a split emerged in the group.
 Many wanted to try again to enter Albanian, others wanted to return to Greece.
-According to the respondent, however, when these men tried to continue into Greece they were prevented from doing so by the Greek police and forced back to Albania.
+According to the respondent, however, when these men tried to continue into Greece they were prevented from doing so by what the respondent referred to as Greek police and forced back to Albania.
 A standoff ensued and the men could neither continue nor return.
 They were, in effect, stranded in a de facto no man’s land.